Where to Find Free and Affordable Legal Help

 Citizens Advice has good advice on how to complain before that, and has details on the alternative dispute resolution that some companies sign up to, to resolve issues without going to court.

 How to complain to an ombudsman (not just for energy and water companies) is a good page.
-There are ombudsmen to help with train services, furnture retailers, new build sales, buying cars and pension schemes).
+There are ombudsmen to help with train services, furniture retailers, new build sales, buying cars and pension schemes).
 And even issues with local councils.

 Find Free/Affordable Legal Help for Pets